 This article was published in Australian Dictionary of Biography, Supplementary Volume, (MUP), 2005

 Mullah Abdullah (c.1855-1915), camel-driver and Islamic priest, was born probably in Afghanistan or a nearby region of India (Pakistan), as he was literate in Dari, the formal language of Afghanistan.
 He may have come from a family of mullahs, a profession generally handed from father to son; the title was conferred after training in Islamic spiritual teachings and law at a madrasa school, usually within a mosque.
 Arriving in South Australia about 1890, from about 1899 he worked at Broken Hill, New South Wales, probably as a camel-driver and certainly as mullah to the Afghans at the local 'Ghantown'.
 As spiritual head of a group of cameleers, he led the daily prayers, presided at burials and killed animals al halal for food consumption.
-A sanitary inspector twice prosecuted him for killing meat illegally and for not belonging to the butchers' union.
+A sanitary inspector twice prosecuted him for killing meat illegally.
 By 1915 Abdullah was a grey-bearded zealot, fiery when insulted.

 Also in Broken Hill was Gool Badsha Mahomed (c.1875-1915), camel-driver, soldier and labourer.
 He had been born near the North-West Frontier of India, in the mountainous Tirah region of Afghanistan, an area that operated under local tribal law and was never governed by the powers of Kabul.
 An Afridi tribesman, whose characteristics were fieriness and feuding, he spoke Pushtu.
 Gool came to Australia in his youth and probably worked as a cameleer before going home to enlist in the Turkish Army.
 After fighting in four campaigns under Sultan Abdul Mohammed Rasheed, he returned to Australia about 1912, but the camel carrying-business was beginning to decline.
 After working in the silver-mines at Broken Hill he was retrenched.
 He became an ice-cream vendor, pushing his cart around the streets.
 In World War I his religious and nationalistic fervour increased as he became incensed by the conflict and by the many unemployed miners enlisting in the services.
 He and Abdullah smoked marihuana together as they discussed their mutual grievances and intentions.